huggingface/diffusers/docs/source/en/api/pipelines/pixart_sigma.md

 ## Inference with under 8GB GPU VRAM

-Run the [`PixArtAlphaPipeline`] with under 8GB GPU VRAM by loading the text encoder in 8-bit precision.
+Run the [`PixArtSigmaPipeline`] with under 8GB GPU VRAM by loading the text encoder in 8-bit precision.
 Let's walk through a full-fledged example.

 First, install the [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) library: